 Map it to your organization.
 If your teams are truly autonomous and work on separate backlogs and activities with minimal dependency then you might not need a full-fledged scaling approach.

-In this context SAFe’s Agile Marketing Train (A name coined in the field for the Agile Release Train in the context of Marketing) with its Program Increment Planning, Single Program Backlog, System Demos provide useful guidance.
+In this context, SAFe’s Agile Marketing Train (A name coined in the field for the Agile Release Train in the context of Marketing) with its Program Increment Planning, Single Program Backlog, and System Demos provide useful guidance.

 Working with Agencies

-In many cases marketing organizations work with external marketing/advertising agencies to deliver some of their campaigns or some of the materials for their campaigns.
-In most cases the way these relationships work don’t map well to “everybody working on one agile team” and some sort of scaling solution is required.
+In many cases, marketing organizations work with external marketing/advertising agencies to deliver some of their campaigns or some of the materials for their campaigns.
+In most cases, the way these relationships work doesn’t map well to “everybody working on one agile team” and some sort of scaling solution is required.

 A rising trend is the “Internal Agency” model (see https://hbr.org/2015/07/6-reasons-marketing-is-moving-in-house) in which an internal agency is created as a shared service that supports the various lines of business in the organization.
 While getting rid of the dependency on an external vendor, this “shared service” presents its own scaling challenges.